fosskers/aura/book/src/faq.md

 was "provides"-based lookup, but for AUR packages.
 The simplest way to achieve that was to write my own server, so I did.

-An example of "provides"-based searching would be:
+An example of provides-based searching would be:

-> I want to know all of the packages that think they are `emacs`.
+> I want to know all of the packages that think they are `gcc`.

 We can search that like so:

 ```
-> aura -Av emacs
+> aura -Av gcc
-aur/emacs-git 30.0.50.169253-1 (104 | 0.00)
-    GNU Emacs.
-Development master branch.
-aur/emacs28-git 28.3.151685-1 (10 | 0.00)
-    The extensible, customizable, self-documenting real-time display editor, emacs-28 release branch
-aur/emacs-pretest 29.1-0.90 (7 | 0.00)
+aur/gcc-git 13.0.0_r197401.g33be3ee36a7-1 (15 | 0.00)
-    The extensible, customizable, self-documenting real-time display editor.
-Pretest version
+    The GNU Compiler Collection - C and C++ frontends (git version)
-aur/emacs29-git 29.2.50.165993-1 (7 | 0.00)
+aur/gccrs-git 14.0.1_r213484.g646046091b7-1 (2 | 0.00)
-    GNU Emacs.
-Development emacs29 release branch.
-... etc ...
+    The GNU Compiler Collection - C and C++ frontends (git version)
+aur/gcc-snapshot 15.0.1.snapshot20240707-1 (1 | 0.32)
+    The GNU Compiler Collection - C and C++ frontends (snapshot)
 ```

-Any of these packages, if installed, "provides" the "package identity" of `emacs`.
-Should another package require `emacs` as a dependency, any of these will satisfy the resolver.
+Any of these packages, if installed, "provides" the "package identity" of `gcc`.
+Should another package require `gcc` as a dependency, any of these will satisfy the resolver.

 Having Aura communicate with a server under my control also helps reduce the load on the AUR RPC.